Parking Services provides a coordinated approach to the provision, regulation, enforcement and collection services related to parking in Saskatoon.

 As with many cities in Canada, Saskatoon has parking meters located on city streets in primary shopping and business districts.
 One purpose of these parking meters is to encourage motorists to move their vehicles within a prescribed time period, allowing for a constant turnover of parking availability.

 The time limits for meters located on Saskatoon streets vary depending on their location, ranging anywhere from 30 minutes to 3 hours, with the majority being 90 minutes or 2 hours.
-Saskatoon also operates five off-street parking lots which permit parking for periods ranging from 2 hours to 9 hours.
-Street signage, as well as each individual meter, includes information pertaining to that specific location.

 Map showing maximum metered parking time (PDF)

 Vehicles cannot be left on the street in excess of the time posted by signs or displayed on the meters.
 For areas where there are no posted time restrictions, it is a violation to leave a vehicle parked on the street for longer than 36 consecutive hours.
 Vehicles left on the street for longer than 36 hours may be issued a ticket and impounded.